agentmodels/agentmodels.org/scratch/plan_coding.md

 These compare inferences of the flexible model (which includes biases) vs. the optimal model.
 (We should be able to improve on this by having a broader flexible model than in the NIPS paper).

 ###8.
 Visualizations
-For the various examples, we need the Gridworld showing the trajectory we condition on and the graph (using viz.print) showing comparing the optimal model to our flexible model.
+For the various examples, we need the Gridworld showing the trajectory we condition on and the graph (using viz.print) comparing the optimal model to our flexible model.